OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### File names

-Files following the RCM-DX specification get their own defined file extension, which is `RCM-DX`.
+Files following the RCM-DX specification get their own defined file extension, which is `rcmdx`.

 Example of a file name: `20201228_081522_TGMS.rcmdx`.